 - 47% (8 of 17) plan to advise their clients to consider pesticide impacts on soil invertebrates when making pest management decisions

 - 6% (1 of 17) plan to incorporate some degree of soil health information to online courses they work on to the extent possible

 While the short course specifically targeted agricultural support staff, a number of farmers and other land managers attended each event.
 A total of five farmers and land managers completed the day-of-course evaluation.
 Two replied that managing their land for soil health is new to them and they are going to add practices that support it.
-Four replied that they have implemented some practices already and plan to expand or add more, following their participation in the short course.
+Four replied that they have implemented some practices previous to this course and already and plan to expand or add more, following their participation in the short course.
 The farmers and land managers reported that the most important or useful things they learned in the short course were how to make and use a pit fall trap, methods to measure presence of soil organisms as one indicator of soil health, and building their knowledge/general understanding of soil invertebrate life.
 Collectively, this group reported that they manage approximately 134.4 acres of land.

 In December 2021, we distributed follow-up surveys to participants of the July 2021 short course to find out how they are using the information from the short course.
 We surveyed 67 people, and we received 3 responses for a 4.5% response rate.
 Given the unexpectedly low response rate to the follow up surveys, we are considering some strategies to incentivize a greater response rate in the future, such as offering a chance to win a hard copy of the Farming with Soil Life handbook or other Xerces' publications.